ohpyupi/study.security-plus/risk-analysis.md

   * Considers natual factors such as floods and earthquakes as well as facility environmental factors such as HVAC and physical security
 * Impact Analysis
   * Determines how potential risks will affect business operations
+* NDA (Non-disclosure Agreement)
+  * A legal contract between the holder of confidential information and another person to whom that information is discloded.
+  * It prohibits that other person from disclosing the confidential information to any other party
 * BPA (Business partners agreement)
   * Refers to a key document governing the relationship between two business organizations
 * SLA (Service Level Agreement)